American Pit Bull Terriers ~ American Staffordshire Terrier, is there a difference and if so, What’s the difference?

 Both breeds look similar, but the differences lie in the dog registries that recognized the breeds at the time.

-The APBT (American Pit Bull Terrier) was acknowledged by the United Kennel Club in 1898 as their very first breed.
+American Pit Bull Terriers were acknowledged by the United Kennel Club in 1898 as their very first breed.
 At that point in the history of the U.S., dog fighting was considered a sport and in the dog world, to receive their “championship” they had to win three fights.

 The United Kennel Club was formed to provide some guidelines on this newly emerging "sport."